The Only Major Actors Still Alive From Chinatown

 Although it earned its only Oscar for its screenplay, it's hard to imagine "Chinatown" being half as good as it was without the unforgettable performances of its main cast.
 Sadly, as the 1974 film ages into legendary status, so too do the actors that made it so legendary.

-Not every actor who made the 1974 mystery movie so great has lived to see it reach its 50-year anniversary in 2024.
+Not every actor who made the 1974 mystery movie so great lived to see it reach its 50-year anniversary in 2024.
 However, some of the greatest actors in the film are still alive today.
-In fact, many of them were working up until very recently — and some might even have a project or two on the horizon for us yet.
+In fact, one star mentioned here made one of their most important movies in just the last few years.
 Luckily for you, I did the digging so you don't have to.

 Jack Nicholson (J.J.
 Jake Gitties)